adamgreenough/nicholas/README.md

 <h2></h2>

 I built Nicholas to be everything I wanted from a blogging system and nothing more.
-Easy to write, flexible to integrate, quick to set-up, fast to load and secure by default.
-Be in total control of your data with posts written in standard formats that are easy to switch between systems in future.
+A pleasure to write, flexible to integrate, quick to set-up, fast to load and secure by default.

 **[Check out the Nicholas Wiki to get started ⟶](https://github.com/adamgreenough/nicholas/wiki/1.-Install)**